Stephen Pimpare is a nationally recognized expert on poverty, homelessness, and U.S. social policy.

 His second book, A People's History of Poverty in America, received the Michael Harrington Award from the American Political Science Association “for demonstrating how scholarship can be used in the struggle for a better world.”
 His most recent book is Ghettos, Tramps, and Welfare Queens: Down & Out on the Silver Screen (Oxford University Press 2017), a history of poverty and homelessness in the movies.

 Professor Pimpare is host of the New Books Network’s Public Policy Channel, a Consulting Editor for the journal Social Work, and founding director of the UNHM Center for Community Engagement and Experiential Learning.
+His currently at work on Politics for Social Workers: A Step-by-Step Guide to Effecting Change.

 Ph.D., Political Science, City University of New York